josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🌀_recognition_without_resolution.md

 # 🌀 Recognition Without Resolution

 **First created:** 2025-09-02 | **Last updated:** 2025-09-02

-*Containment pattern where harms are acknowledged but not acted upon*
+*Containment pattern where harms are acknowledged but not acted upon.*

 ---